lsbardel/python-stdnet/docs/source/examples/structures.rst

 **Methods**

-The following api methods are available for a :class:`List` and :class:`ListField`:
+The following api methods are available for a :class:`ListField` via the :class:`List` structure:

 * :meth:`Structure.size` list size.
 * :meth:`Structure.items` retrieve all items for a list.